Find out why you should establish learner autonomy in your organization

 They can also build personalized learning paths, track and monitor their learning progress, and assess performance within the right learning management system (LMS).
-Further, the location-agnostic nature of e-learning enables distance learning as well as the capability for the instructor-as-facilitator to “check in” on learner progress as requested or necessary.
+Further, the location-agnostic nature of e-learning enables distance learning as well as the capability for the instructor-as-facilitator to “check-in” on learner progress as requested or necessary.

 - Making learning available: This is the foundational purpose, in many ways, of a learning management system (LMS).
 It is important that learning materials are available to learners whenever and wherever they need or want to access the content, and on the device of their choice.

 - Making material relevant: If you’re delivering learning content designed for your engineering department to your marketing team, you’re going to miss the mark.
-Make sure your learning platform is set up in a way that provides the right courses and content to the right audience, based not only on an individual’s role, but also to cover off specific issues or needs that might arise within a given position.
+Make sure your learning platform is set up in a way that provides the right courses and content to the right audience, based not only on an individual’s role but also to cover off specific issues or needs that might arise within a given position.
 Docebo’s Content Marketplace enables training managers to access, browse, and purchase learning materials from prominent off-the-shelf learning content providers.
 After this, learning materials can be placed in courses, learning plans, and thematic channels to helps learners to dig into a vast range of learning opportunities.

 - Entertaining content wins: While not all course material will be “exciting” per se, it’s important to establish a content engagement experience that is more than flipping through a slide deck.
 Increasingly, video is playing a larger role thanks to its ability to increase learner stimulation.
 Providing social learning opportunities as well, in which content can be discussed or shared with others, helps to engage learners by allowing them to participate in active, learning-focused conversations with their peers.

 - Employing a flexible and un-rigid structure: For learners to be autonomous, they need to be able to learn at their own pace, on their own schedule.
-Administrators can encourage learners to take the time necessary to learn while also respecting the busy work days everyone has.
+Administrators can encourage learners to take the time necessary to learn while also respecting the busy workdays everyone has.

 - Powering user-generated content: You likely have subject matter experts within your organization, or after using your learning platform, your employees might become the experts.
-Allow your learners to put their learning into practice not only on the job, but also by creating courses that are distributed across entire teams, departments or organizations.
+Allow your learners to put their learning into practice not only on the job but also by creating courses that are distributed across entire teams, departments, or organizations.

-- Making it easy-to-use: Perhaps most importantly, enabling learner autonomy, requires leveraging a learning platform that is not only easy-to-use but user intuitive, putting the learner at the center of their learning journey.
+- Making it easy to use: Perhaps most importantly, enabling learner autonomy, requires leveraging a learning platform that is not only easy-to-use but user intuitive, putting the learner at the center of their learning journey.
 If a user cannot easily navigate the platform, it’s more than likely that they won’t go out of their way to seek out learning content beyond what they’ve been assigned by a manager or L&D administrator that comes with a specific purpose.

 Promoting learner autonomy within your learning platform revolves primarily around championing a sense of ownership.
-If an individual feels empowered to learn and understands its benefit to the development, they will be more inclined to seek out learning opportunities on their own.
+If an individual feels empowered to learn and understands its benefit to their professional development, they will be more inclined to seek out learning opportunities on their own.
 In order for a learner to take charge of their own learning, or have a desire to do so, your learning strategy must instill a sense of ownership within the learner.
 Without it, learners are unlikely to care enough about pursuing learning on their own, regardless of how easily accessible learning material is.